-AmCham EU recognises the need for urgent action to achieve a low-carbon economy and mitigate climate change.
-That is why our companies are researching, investing in and developing a wide range of low-carbon technologies in Europe, and further afield.
-In order to achieve a low-carbon economy, the EU's three facets of sustainability must be prioritised: environmental, economic and social.
-These elements should be considered as part of a broader industrial strategy.

-EU industry is very well placed to turn sustainability into a competitive advantage in the future, but this will require an adjustment of EU and national regulatory frameworks.
-Predictability and regulatory stability are, and will be, essential to attract and secure the necessary investments in the EU, including in renewable energy projects, which require high levels of certainty about future revenue streams.
+AmCham EU recognises the need for urgent action to achieve a lower-carbon economy and mitigate climate change.
+This is why our companies are researching, investing in and developing a wide range of lower-carbon technologies in Europe and around the world.
+We are optimistic about the von der Leyen Commission's emphasis on the Green Deal and wish to participate in its implementation.
+In the context of the industrial policy discussion, we believe all three pillars of sustainability must be prioritised: environmental, economic and social.
+The EU's manufacturing industry is very well placed to turn sustainability into a competitive advantage.
+However, this will require an adjustment to EU and national regulatory frameworks.
+Predictability and regulatory stability are, and will be, essential to attract and secure the necessary investments in the EU, including in renewable and low-carbon energy projects, which require certainty about future revenue streams.
 Furthermore, infrastructure funding, including in energy, information and communications technology (ICT) and transportation networks, is vital to keep Europe globally competitive.
-The proposal to create a new 'InvestEU' umbrella fund should simplify and optimise access to infrastructure funding.
+Transparency and efficiency must apply to the allocation of recovery funding, prioritising industries and projects which are future-proof and best placed to bring long-term and sustainable prosperity to the European economy and its citizens.3